BorisYTTsang/Boris-T-s-Makers-Code-Work-Repo/Week 03/05_test_drive_a_class/README.md

-Test driven development of a couple of single class programs.
+Test driven development of a pair of single class programs.

 The first, diary_entry, is based on the reading_time app.
 It allows the user to store in a DiaryEntry class, which